alexander-n8hgeg5e/433control/README.md

  Control some simple 433Mhz light switches.
+ Control infrared controllable devices.
 Usage:
   * fix the makefiles by comparing them.
-    Latest one is probably "transmit_serial/Makefile".
+    Latest one is probably "transmitter/Makefile".